We've created our mesh. Next let's add some keypoints.

 In the Keypoint box, type 10 and then click Place Point.

-Note: You can also click on your model to add a keypoint.
-We'll do that in a moment, with our keypoints on the Y-axis.
+Note: You can also click on your model to add a keypoint, but for accurate placement you must type the keypoint position.

 - In the Axis dropdown, select Y-Axis.